LoTekkie/Windower-MountMuzzle/README.md

 - **Issue:** Unable to correctly set mount music to original if Mount Muzzle is unloaded while mounted.

 ___
-### TODOS
+### TODOs

-- **Todo:** Investigate alternative methods for music change as packet injection/swap allows the player to hear the default music upon zone change and login, regardless of chosen music.
+- **TODO:** Investigate alternative methods for music change as packet injection/swap allows the player to hear the default music upon zone change and login, regardless of chosen music.
-- **Todo:** Investigate methods for determining which mount type the player is on when loading/unloading Mount Muzzle.
+- **TODO:** Investigate methods for determining which mount type the player is on when loading/unloading Mount Muzzle.
 ___

 ### License